capple217/CallGraphUML/README.md

 TO-DO:
         AST Coverage & Graph Completeness:
             - Consider including variables that call upon functions as their final destination
             - Potential difference in color coding to seperate classes and functions
             - Consider testing for lambda expressions
             - Test overload

+        Interface:
+            - Reset terminal output after every input
+            - Show only files that end with cpp/hpp/c/h